yizhongzhang1989/robot_dc/README.md

    > On Linux, you may need to allow port 8000 through your firewall to access from other PCs.

+5. **Take camera snapshots via the web interface:**

+   The system includes a dual-camera RTSP snapshot service.
+Once the system is running, you can:
+   - Access the web interface at `http://<hostname>:8000`
+   - Use the "Take Snapshot" button to capture images from both cameras
+   - Images are automatically displayed in the web interface
+   - Service endpoint: `/snapshot` (std_srvs/srv/Trigger)

-5. **Refer to individual package READMEs for usage examples, APIs, and command formats.**
+6. **Refer to individual package READMEs for usage examples, APIs, and command formats.**

 ---